Youssef-Fawel/EcoSmartHome-Landing-Page/README.md

 The EcoSmartHome landing page is designed to provide users with information about sustainable home solutions.
 It features a clean and modern design, showcasing various eco-friendly products and practices that promote energy efficiency and environmental responsibility.

 Through this project, you'll learn to:
--Create a Clean Layout: Organize content effectively with columns and sections to present information clearly.
+Create a Clean Layout: Organize content effectively with columns and sections to present information clearly.

 Incorporate Visual Elements: Use images, icons, and other media to enhance the visual appeal and communicate your message.

 Design a User-Friendly Interface: Ensure the landing page is easy to navigate and provides a seamless user experience.

 -Key Features: